 Setting the default inherited settings in Visual Studio¶

-Visual Studio use two different settings files for 32 bits and 64 bits applications.
+Visual Studio use two different settings files for 32 bit and 64 bit applications.